sensu-plugins/documentation/docs/b_and_r.md

   - Development
 ---

-Currently we use [Codeship](https://codeship.com/) for testing and[Travis](https://travis-ci.org/) is used to run tests across all forks and deploying the gems.
+Currently we use [Codeship](https://codeship.com/) for testing and [Travis](https://travis-ci.org/) is used to run tests across all forks and deploying the gems.

 When a Pull Request is submitted, Travis will automatically execute all default tasks defined in the `Rakefile` found in the repo root and display the results in the PR.
 When a committer wishes to deploy a new release the following procedure should be followed: